Lexideck-Technologies/ROUND_Harmonic/README.md

 ### Chapter 5: The Density Duel (v0.6.3)
 To prove that ROUND's efficiency isn't just a quirk, but a fundamental property of topological memory, we established the **"Density Duel"** standard.
 By granting standard architectures (GRU) a **4x raw capacity advantage**, we proved that ROUND's topological embedding integrates information more efficiently than Euclidean gating, achieving perfect reliability where scaled models drift.

+### Chapter 6: The Neural Shield (v0.6.4)
+By v0.6.4, we realized that "Training" is an antiquated concept.
+We moved toward **Infinite Plasticity**.
+By removing all learning rate decay and implementing the **Neural Shield**—a protocol that engages the $2^{-6}$ Maintenance Floor whenever the model revisits established knowledge—we achieved a system that can learn indefinitely without eroding its past.

 **This is Spinor Monism: the realization that one perfect potential well, properly oriented in 3D phase-space, is a permanent mnemonic anchor.**

 ---